rachelf21/CourseProject/READ ME.md

 3. Both sets of data are combined into one data file.

 ### Step 2
-**Label dataset with descriptive names**
-*(I chose to do this step first, even though the instructions asked for this later.
-This way, I was able to use these labels to extract only the necessary columns, in the next step.)*
+**Retrieve only measurements with mean and std in them**

-1. Retrieve the identifiying features from the given text file.
+1. Retrieve the identifiying feature labels from the given text file
+2. Assign them to character vector called "labels."
+Add on "Subject" and "Activity".
-2. Apply them as column names to the dataset.
+3. Apply those labels as column names to the dataset.
+4. Search for column names with "mean()" and "std" in them.
+Save them to an integer vector (called pos), where each number denotes column number we wish to extract.
+5. "labels" is then reassigned to become a vector of only those positions that were returned.
+6. Those column positions are then extracted -- resulting in only 68 columns.

 ### Step 3
-**Retrieve only measurements with mean and std in them**

-1. Search for column names with "mean()" and "std" in them.
-2. Extract all those columns.

-### Step 4
 **Use descriptive names for activities instead of numbers**

 1. Retrieve activity names from the given text file.
 2. Transform the numbers into factors, using these names as factor labels.

+### Step 4
+**Label dataset with descriptive variable names**
+1. Replace all instances of dashes with periods.
+2. Replace all instances of commas with underscores.
+3. Remove all open parenthesis.
+4. Remove all closing parenthesis.
+5. Apply newlabels to column names.

 ### Step 5
 **Create tidy data with average of each variable for each subject and activity**